cdutten/automator-docker/README.md

-# Docker for boring-things-automator project
+# Docker for automator-docker project

 This is the original readme of the project